 The location of available aircraft is another crucial factor.
 Your ideal jet may not be based at the airport closest to you.
 If an aircraft has to fly from another city to pick you up, you will likely have to cover the cost of that positioning flight.
 This is especially common during high-demand periods when local fleets are fully booked.
 The North American private jet market is the largest in the world, and this high level of activity means that aircraft availability can be tight in certain regions.
 Being flexible on your aircraft type can sometimes open up more available—and more affordable—options that are already positioned nearby.

-How to Save Money on Private Jet Charters
+Smart Ways to Save on Your Private Jet Charter

 Flying private is the gold standard for travel, but that doesn't mean you can't be smart about the cost.
 With a little planning and flexibility, you can make your charter budget go further without compromising on the safety, comfort, or convenience you expect.
 Think of it less as cutting corners and more as strategic planning.
 Here are a few of the most effective ways our clients manage their private travel expenses.